Poikilos/kc_modpack/readme.md

 ## Development
-For how to develop the modpack, see [contributing.md](contributing.md).
+For goals and how to get involved, see [development.md](development.md).